Drinking Water Protection

 Environmental Health Division

-Minnesota Lead Testing in Schools and Child Care in Drinking Water
+Minnesota Lead in Drinking Water Testing for Schools and Child Cares

-In 2019, MDH received a federal Water Infrastructure Improvements for the Nation (WIIN) grant from the Environmental Protection Agency to develop a voluntary lead in drinking water testing program for eligible schools, child care, and Head Start programs.
-This program is designed to provide sample kits and laboratory analysis for lead in drinking water.
-MDH also provides technical assistance to interpret results and provide education about the results to their communities.
+In 2019, MDH received a federal Water Infrastructure Improvements for the Nation (WIIN) grant from the Environmental Protection Agency to develop a voluntary lead in drinking water testing program for public schools, charter schools, licensed child care providers, and Head Start programs.
+This program is designed to provide free sample kits and laboratory analysis for lead in drinking water.
+MDH also provides assistance with interpreting and communicating results.
 MDH is not able to provide funds for remediation activities through this grant.

 Download Flyers: Test for Lead in Drinking Water